 The powers and responsibilities of each Committee are established in the applicable Committee Charter, which is approved by the Board.
 Each Committee is entitled to engage outside counsel.
+After each Committee meeting, its Chairman reports to the full Board.

 Chairman's and Corporate Governance Committee